AndrewK19/Getting-Cleaning-Data-Project-Assignment/codebook.md

    the subsetted activites to the corresponding `code` value.

 6. **Appropriately labels the data set with descriptive variable names.**
-- Use the `gub()` function to properly label all variables with the correct descriptions.
+- Use the `gsub()` function to properly label all variables with the correct descriptions.
     + *prefix t is replaced by time*
     + *Acc is replaced by Accelerometer*
     + *Gyro is replaced by Gyroscope*